Agda

 Bindings #

 Some default bindings are provided for Cornelis.
-They are the same as the ones specified in Cornelis’s example configuration.
-In normal mode:
+They are the similar to the ones specified in Cornelis’s example configuration, with two modifications:

 • [/ jumps to previous goal;